AquaticEcoDynamics/csiem_model_tfvaed_1.0/gis_repo/1_domain/nodestrings/readme.md

 <br>

-This folder contains the node-string shape filesfor the TUFLOW-FV Cockburn Sound model.
+This folder contains the node-string shape files for the TUFLOW-FV Cockburn Sound model.

 Files in this folder include options of (by Apr 2023):